Rangers vs. Orioles Player Props Betting Odds

-Player prop bet odds for Cedric Mullins, Marcus Semien and others are listed when the Baltimore Orioles host the Texas Rangers at Oriole Park at Camden Yards on Saturday (at 4:05 PM ET).
+Player prop bet options for Cedric Mullins, Marcus Semien and others are available when the Baltimore Orioles host the Texas Rangers at Oriole Park at Camden Yards on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!